swirlai/swirl-search/README.md

 </div>

+Swirl is open-source software that uses AI to simultaneously search multiple content and data sources, returning AI ranked results.
+The outcomes can be utilized to educate Generative AI, enabling you to get answers based on your data.

+Swirl can connect to:

+* Databases (SQL & NoSQL)
+* Connect with Search Providers (Google Programmable Search, etc.)
+* Sources like PDFs, Codebases, Microsoft Office, & more.

-Build a transformative search experience for your enterprise.
-Use Swirl to search and generate insights with AI and LLMs like ChatGPT, Claude, and PaLM.
-Connect to data bases, cloud providers, and data siloes.
-And start discovering and generating the answers you need.
+And generate insights with AI and LLMs like ChatGPT.
+Start discovering and generating the answers you need based on your Data.

-Swirl is as simple as ABC: Start in Docker, Connect with API, Search with Swirl.
+Swirl is as simple as ABC: Start in Docker, Connect with a Search API, Search with Swirl.

 ## 🚀 Try Swirl with ChatGPT